MohammadrezaKoolani/Advanced_Robot_Programming_Assignment2/README.md

    - The second computer **subscribes** to the obstacle/target topic and updates the simulation accordingly.
    - Both computers exchange synchronization messages to ensure proper coordination.

-📌 **Refer to Figure on Page 18 of the PDF** for an example of Fast DDS data publishing and subscribing.

 ---